 Fortifications testify of human ingenuity and an exchange of multidisciplinary technical and scientific experiences worldwide.
 Fortifications recount history with an enormous power of persuasion, having been transformed into compelling cultural tourist attractions.
 Through fortifications and the borders they defined, we can read our territory and the strategic map that has evolved over time.
-Fortifications bear historic witness to events of great European drama, in a mixture of heroism and tragedy that should not be forgotten.
+Fortifications bear historic witness to oppression and struggle for freedom, in a mixture of heroism and tragedy that should not be forgotten.
 They are therefore places of excellence to teach and educate and to motivate reflection towards European and world peace, contributing to uniting Europe instead of dividing it, promoting democracy and tolerance.

-As part of cultural heritage, fortified heritage plays an important role for community cohesion at a time when cultural diversity is increasing in European societies.
+role for community cohesion at a time when cultural diversity is increasing in European societies.
 A shared comprehension of the past will help to better understand the present and shape our common future.
-New participatory and intercultural approaches to heritage policies and educational initiatives that attribute equal dignity to this form of cultural heritage that has the potential to increase trust, mutual recognition and social cohesion.
+New participatory and inter cultural approaches to heritage policies and educational initiatives that attribute equal dignity to this form of cultural heritage that has the potential to increase trust, mutual recognition and social cohesion.

-→ EFFORTS therefore proposes actions in the Creative Europe and Europe for Citizens programmes, valuing the need of fortifications to teach about our shared heritage and its relevance today and through support for defence lines' cross-border cooperation.
+U EFFORTS therefore proposes actions in the Creative Europe and Europe for Citizens programmes, valuing the potential of fortifications to teach about our shared heritage and its relevance today and through support for defence lines' cross-border cooperation